jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

   - questions:
     - question: What is the dental reshaping or cosmetic contouring?
-      answer: "<p>Over the years, the teeth wear out and suffer microfractures that alter their natural shape and age the appearance of the denture.
+      answer: "<p>Over the years, the teeth wear out and suffer microfractures that alter their natural shape and age the appearance of the person.
 With only make small and accurate modifications of the edges and dental angles it is possible to immediately recover the lost morphology and the original appearance of the smile.
 It is a painless, fast, safe and very economical procedure.</p>\n"